dsw7/WorkflowTemplate/README.md

 ```

 ## Static code analysis
 I use [pylint](https://www.pylint.org/) to catch obvious issues with my code.
-I like fine grained control over my linters using a `pylint.rc` file which I keep under `configs`.
+I like fine grained control over my linters.
+To allow for small tweaks, I use a `pylint.rc` file which I keep under the `configs` directory.

 ## Testing
 I use [pytest](https://docs.pytest.org/en/stable/) for all testing.
 I like to separate my tests into logical groups using markers.
-I like fine grained control over my tests using a `pytest.ini` file which I keep under `configs`.
+I like fine grained control over my tests.
+To make small tweaks, I use a `pytest.ini` file which I keep under the `configs` directory.

 ## Complexity and maintainability analysis
 I use [radon](https://radon.readthedocs.io/en/latest/index.html) for evaluating the complexity and maintainability of my programs.
 I'm particularly interested in evaluating the [maintainability index](https://en.wikipedia.org/wiki/Maintainability) and [cyclomatic complexity](https://en.wikipedia.org/wiki/Cyclomatic_complexity) of my programs because I feel these metrics help enforce better, cleaner code.